Neivanny1/40DaysOfKubernetes-/Day28/Article.md

 ## Sharing Progress

-I’ve documented today’s learning in this blog post and will be sharing it on LinkedIn and Twitter.
+I’ve documented today’s learning in this blog post on LinkedIn.
 Tagging As part of this challenge, I’ll be sharing key insights on social media!
 Check out my post where I tag [@Eric mwakazi](https://www.linkedin.com/in/eric-mwakazi), [@PiyushSachdeva](https://www.linkedin.com/in/piyush-sachdeva) and [@CloudOps Community](https://www.linkedin.com/company/thecloudopscomm) to join the discussion with the hashtag #40daysofkubernetes.